CO17309/FACE-RECOGNITION-USING-PYTHON/README.md

 This neural network is known as a Siamese neural network, because just like a Siamese twin, it has a conjoined component at the convolutional layers.

 ## Creating a Siamese neural network in Keras!
+The following diagram shows the detailed architecture of the Siamese neural network.

 ![Picture1](https://user-images.githubusercontent.com/36764949/111611209-3545a180-8802-11eb-8794-a4677d9d8cee.png)

-The following diagram shows the detailed architecture of the Siamese neural network

 In this we create the shared convolutional network in Keras(boxed in the preceding diagram).